anton-macit/aws-telegram-bot/README.md

 ### Around queue properties

 It's planned that one message should be processed not more than 20 seconds in total.
 Our consumer will receive only one messages maximum as a batch request.
-Let's have a visibility timeout for 1 minutes.
+Let's have a visibility timeout for 25 seconds.

 Unprocessable messages have to be skipped, it will be sent to dead-letter queue.
-This one should be monitored.
+Maximum receives should be 1 to have only one attempt to handle message.
+This queue should be monitored in an ideal way

 It's not planned to guarantee to process all messages.
 If there are some troubles with processing - old messages could be dropped.
 Let's have a message retention period of 1 hour.